geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    present, this is the only way to use GCPy locally on a Windows computer.

-The only esential software you need before installing GCPy is a distribution of the :program:`Conda` package manager.
+The only essential software you need before installing GCPy is a distribution of the :program:`Conda` package manager.
 This is used to create a Python environment for GCPy containing all of its software dependences, including what version of Python you use.
-We recommend using GCPy with Python version 3.9.
+You must using GCPy with Python version 3.9.

 You can check if you already have Conda installed by running the